|

 "joy; happiness."

-English nickname transferred to forename use, meaning "blonde."
+English byname transferred to forename use, meaning "blonde."

 meaning "flowers on a fruit-tree (or ornamental